 This last and optional step is to install a license which is fetched automatically from Clavister servers.
 Internet access must have been set up in previous wizard steps for this option to function.
 The only input required is the MyClavister username and password for the Clavister website.
-This also creates a lasting link between the E10 and the Clavister servers so that any future license updates can be installed automatically.
+This also creates a lasting link between the 100 Series and the Clavister servers so that any future license updates can be installed automatically.

-MYCLAVISTER CONNECTION
+MYCLAVISTER CON NECTION

-password for tomatic license checking via the MyClavister Connection, please enter username and your Clavister website account.
-After successful download of the key, click activate to nplete the connection.
+c license checking via the MyClavister Connection, please enter username and Clavister website account.
+After successful download of the key, click activate to the connection.

 Username:

 Password:

 Log In